Associate Professor of Law

 Professor Reilly's scholarship focuses generally in the area of Alternative Dispute Resolution, with a strong interest in the Foreign Corrupt Practices Act, ethics, emotional intelligence and theories of influence and persuasion within the context of mediation and negotiation.

-Professor Reilly earned an LL.M. degree in Advocacy from Georgetown University Law Center, J.D. from Harvard Law School and B.A. from Princeton University, where he graduated magna cum laude and Phi Beta Kappa.
+Professor Reilly earned a B.A. from Princeton University, J.D. from Harvard Law School, and LL.M. from Georgetown University Law Center.
 Reilly clerked for the State Appeals Court of the Commonwealth of Massachusetts.

-Peter R. Reilly, Negotiating Bribery: Toward Increased Transparency, Consistency, and Fairness in Pre-Trial Bargaining Under the Foreign Corrupt Practices Act, 10 Hastings Business Law Journal __ (2014)(forthcoming) [SSRN]
+Peter R. Reilly, Negotiating Bribery: Toward Increased Transparency, Consistency, and Fairness in Pre-Trial Bargaining Under the Foreign Corrupt Practices Act, 10 Hastings Business Law Journal 347 (2014).
+[SSRN]

 Peter R. Reilly, Resistance is not Futile: Harnessing the Power of Counter-Offensive Tactics in Legal Persuasion, 64 Hastings Law Journal 1171 (2013).
 [SSRN]